 Indian power sector is undergoing a significant change that has redefined the industry outlook.
 Sustained economic growth continues to drive electricity demand in India.
 The Government of India’s focus on attaining ‘Power for all’ has accelerated capacity addition in the country.
 Although power generation has grown more than 100-fold since independence, growth in demand has been even higher due to accelerating economic activity.

 India's energy firms have made significant progress in the global energy sector.
-According to the S&P Global Platts Top 250 Global Energy Rankings 2021, Reliance Industries Ltd. and Indian Oil Corp.
-Ltd. ranked 3rd and 6th, respectively.
+According to the S&P Global Platts Top 250 Global Energy Rankings 2022, Oil and Natural Gas Corp.
+Ltd. ranked 14th.

-India ranked sixth in the list of countries to make significant investments in clean energy by allotting US$ 90 billion between 2010 and the second half of 2019.
-Total FDI inflows in the power sector reached US$ 16.39 billion between April 2000-June 2022, accounting for 2.71% of the total FDI inflow in India.
-India’s power sector is forecast to attract investment worth Rs.
-9-9.5 trillion (US$ 128.24 - 135.37 billion) between FY19-23.
+India ranked fourth in the list of countries to make significant investments in renewable energy by allotting US$ 77.7 billion between 2015 and 2022.
+Total FDI inflows in the power sector reached US$ 18.34 billion between April 2000-June 2024, accounting for 2.64% of the total FDI inflow in India.

 As per the National Infrastructure Pipeline 2019-25, energy sector projects accounted for the highest share (24%) out of the total expected capital expenditure of Rs.
 111 lakh crore (US$ 1.4 trillion).